cidetec-energy-storage/cideMOD/docs/source/modeling.rst

 P4D
 ^^^^
-Due to the necesity of modeling details in 3D, the normalization strategy is no longer possible, therefore, in order to incorporate contributions from all the residuals in a proper way, the equations are non-dimensionalized.
+Due to the necesity of modeling details in 3D, the normalization strategy is no longer possible.
+Therefore, in order to incorporate contributions from all the residuals in a proper way, the equations are non-dimensionalized.

 Formulation details